Connect with us

 A view of section of Kisumu.

-A view of section of Kisumu.
+A view of a section of Kisumu.
 PHOTO | FILE

-Kisumu has outlawed construction of buildings exceeding 18 floors as part of its four-zoned blueprint to shape the lakeside city over the next two decades.
+Kisumu has outlawed the construction of buildings exceeding 18 floors as part of its four-zoned blueprint to shape the lakeside city over the next two decades.

 While announcing the decision, Governor Anyang Nyong’o cautioned against skyscrapers, stating that they pose challenges in evacuating people during emergencies.

-“We have received so many requests from the private sector, real estate developers to allow them to put up such high rise buildings in the city, but we are saying no,” Prof Nyong’o said during a media briefing in Kisumu.
+“We have received so many requests from the private sector, real estate developers to allow them to put up such high-rise buildings in the city, but we are saying no,” Prof Nyong’o said during a media briefing in Kisumu.

 The governor emphasised that disallowing high rises would maintain structural integrity in Kisumu and its surrounding areas as the city expands outwards.

-“When disaster strikes such as fire or storm strike, it becomes difficult to evacuate people from the high rise buildings, leading to casualties,” he added.
+“When disaster strikes such as fire or storm strike, it becomes difficult to evacuate people from the high-rise buildings, leading to casualties,” he added.

 To meet rising space demands, the governor announced a Geographical Information System (GIS) for land use and development in Kisumu’s new Urban Renewal Programme, which will be in place until 2040.